Beej126/BeejBlog/content/posts/2017-01-11-automatic-header-links.md

 ![image][1]

-If you&#8217;re on WordPress, a plugin like [Simple Custom CSS and JS][2] comes in handy for stuff like this.
+If you're on WordPress, a plugin like [Simple Custom CSS and JS][2] comes in handy for stuff like this.

 ### CSS